AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-anonymous-communications-using-tor/README.md

 Effectively, the Tor process is the thing that anonymizes the connection your machine is making to another machine elsewhere on the Internet or on Tor's own "[overlay network](https://en.wikipedia.org/wiki/Overlay_network)."
 An overlay network is just a network that is built on top of another network.
 In this case, the Tor network is a bunch of servers hosting [Tor relays](https://trac.torproject.org/projects/tor/wiki/TorRelayGuide) of different kinds, which are built "on top of" (meaning, hosted on) the Internet.
 It's this overlay network that is commonly referred to as "the Dark Web."
 This monicker refers to its anonymizing nature (it is intended to be a name that contrasts against "the clear web," also known as the regular Internet), and not to any instrinsically nefarious nature, as some documentaries and articles would have you believe.

 We should pause here to make it clear that "the" Dark Web, as appears often in the media, is just Tor's overlay network (or at least, it's almost always Tor's network being referred to).
 But there are in fact many other overlay networks--even similarly anonymizing ones--that are much like Tor's.
 One example is [The Invisible Internet Project, or I2P](https://geti2p.net/en/).
 This is simply to say that there is nothing inherently *special* about Tor's network on a technical level, other than its quality: Tor's network was one of the earliest, and remains one of the largest, most well-resourced overlay networks in existence.
 Its reliability as an anonymizing network as well as an overlay network altogether has been attested to by journalists and whistleblowers living in countries with censored access to the Internet, and even by the [NSA's own documentation](https://archive.org/details/nsa-tor).

-#### The Tor Browser process

-Tor *Browser*, on the other hand, is simply a modification of the Mozilla [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser, which has been modified by the Tor Project and distributed for Tor users with users' privacy and security as the main focus.
-While users may run their own Tor process (this is often called a "system Tor") separately, The Tor Browser also comes bundled with Tor, which means that when users run the Tor Browser, a Tor process connected to the Browser begins as well, allowing the user to easily utilize the Tor network simply by activating Tor Browser.

-With Tor Browser open and running, and its Tor process running, you've just begun the process of making a Tor connection!

-Now, we need to make a connection to someplace else on the Internet.
-Our connection will be most comprehensible if we have a clear net (normal) Internet connection to compare it to.

-> TK-TODO - This part should involve Wireshark analysis.

 ## Connecting to an authenticated Onion service